 So now that you know a little more about alpaca, why not give it a try?
 Our LB Collection Baby Alpaca comes in beautiful undyed shades, and our Martha Stewart Crafts Alpaca Blend combines alpaca with wool and acrylic for an easy care yarn.

 Have more alpaca questions?
 Be sure to ask in the comments!

-In September, we showed you the Wrapped Headband in Candy Colors by Cathy, from the blog Trinkets in Bloom – who created a bright, sparkly headband wrapped in the Party and Celebrate assortments from our newly released yarn, Bonbons; today, I’m going to share with you a few more Bonbons projects made by some crafty bloggers.
+In September, we showed you the Wrapped Headband in Candy Colors by Cathy, from the blog Trinkets in Bloom.
+Cathy created her bright, sparkly, headband by wrapping combinations of colors from the Party and Celebrate assortments from our newly released yarn, Bonbons.
+Today, I’m going to share with you a few more creative projects using Bonbons that were made by some talented and crafty bloggers.

-Bonbons are a great collection of mini skein yarns that allows you to mix and match with color while you craft, knit or crochet.
-The projects featured from these bloggers highlight various different ways Bonbons can be used, and with 8 different colors of yarn in one package – there are so many different opportunities for experimentation.
+Bonbons are a fun collection of mini skein yarns that allows you to mix and match with multiple colors while you craft, knit or crochet.
+The featured projects from the bloggers below, highlights the various ways in which Bonbons can be used.
+Plus, with 8 different colors of yarn in one package, there are so many different opportunities for experimentation.
 Take a look for yourself!

-(When you click on the image or project name, it will take you to the blogger’s page for instructions)
+(When you click on the image or project name, you will be directed to the blogger’s page for instructions)

 |Bohemian Twist Necklace